 Presenters: Nina Boe, Tanenbaum Center for Interreligious Understanding | Jean-Marie Navetta, PFLAG National

-Internationally and locally, conflicts between religious and LGBTQ communities are making headlines, from the question of whether marriage equality will survive the current socio-political environment to the fight for basic civil rights.
+Internationally and locally, conflicts between religious and LGBTQI+ communities are making headlines, from the question of whether marriage equality will survive the current socio-political environment to the fight for basic civil rights.
 Religious communities are also being accused of being homophobic, but are all the voices from those communities being heard?